khast3x/khast3x.github.io/_posts/2019-05-26-h8mail-release.md

 ---
 layout: post
-title: 'h8mail v2 Release Write-Up'
+title: 'Finally!
+The official h8mail v2 Write-Up'
 description: Or how to become a password necromancer with h8mail 💀
 image: /assets/demo/cover.png
 categories: h8mail